Many celebrities these days try to “break the internet”, Kim Kardashian being the most prevalent of them.

 Countries That Had An Internet Blackout

-Now, in a country by country sense, this is much more plausible and has happened.
+Now, in a country-by-country sense, this is much more plausible and has happened.
 The issue lies with how much the government controls the ISPs.

-On 28th January 2011 shutdown 88% of the internet across the country, this was because the government owns the main service provider; Telecom Egypt and with the large protests at the time over then-President Hosni Mubarak, the government decided it would be the best course of action.
+This was because the government owns the main service provider; Telecom Egypt and with the large protests at the time over then-President Hosni Mubarak, the government decided it would be the best course of action.

 In March 2013 blocked all access to VPN’s (Virtual Private Networks), these were essentially a way of bypassing government web filters.